-Could you tell us more about what methods of meditation or practice that you use?
+Could you tell me more about what methods of meditation or practice that you use?

 Yes, we each have our own way I mainly use energy / chakra balancing.
 So when I sit to meditate I focus on various parts of my body that may feel either shaky, uneasy or in pain and balance them using breathing methods!